 Because of the peroxide in these products like the teeth whitening kit, you may experience some tooth sensitivity, and you may also discover that your gums either lighten or experience some sensitivity as well.

 Regular use of whitening toothpaste and brushing twice a day will help reduce stains in general.
 They contain mild substances like baking soda to help polish the teeth and may contain hydrogen peroxide that helps bubble out stains as the dental strips do.

-You can also visit your dentist and get professional teeth whitening treatment to remove stains on your teeth.
+You can also visit your dentist and get professional teeth whitening treatment to remove coffee stains from teeth.
 This teeth whitening treatment will take up to an hour in the dentist’s office during which time you will have a substance applied to your teeth that is a stronger peroxide formula than what you can find in stores.
 They may even use a light to help speed up the process.
 These treatments can lighten your teeth by several shades, depending on how stained they were, to begin with.
 Some dentists run teeth whitening specials for new patients, but you should know very few insurance plans cover this procedure.

 Your dentist may be able to prescribe a teeth whitening kit that you can use at home.
 This will be more expensive than the ones you can buy over the counter, but they will also have more lasting effects.

 Even the dental cleanings you receive every six months for your overall oral hygiene help to reduce the number of stains on your teeth.
 They can use an abrasive polish to help get off surface stains, and they use either dental tools or an ultrasonic cleaner to remove plaque and tartar from between the teeth, so this process also helps remove the coffee stains.